Methodology

 Wiseek processes two source streams:

-- SEC EDGAR — every public 8-K, 10-K, 10-Q, Form 4, Form 144, DEF 14A, Schedule 13D/A, and related disclosures filed by U.S.-listed companies.
+- SEC EDGAR — every public 8-K, 10-K, 10-Q, Form 4, Form 144, DEF 14A, Schedule 13D/A, and related disclosure filed by U.S.-listed companies.
 Wiseek does not edit the underlying filing; the original document is always linked from each article.

 Wiseek's models

-Three Wiseek-tuned layers run per filing:
+Three Wiseek-tuned layers run per item:

-- Importance scorer — a 1–10 score produced by Wiseek's scoring model, calibrated on filing type, deal magnitude, insider-participation patterns, and historical market reaction across thousands of comparable filings.
+- Importance scorer — a 1–10 score produced by Wiseek's scoring model, calibrated on filing type, deal magnitude, insider-participation patterns, and historical market reaction across comparable filings.
 Items below 7 are dropped from the feed.

 - Sentiment classifier — calibrated on corporate-disclosure language to distinguish, for example, a beat-and-raise 8-K from a going-concern 8-K when both share neutral phrasing.